hawk-sf/active_directory/README.md

 # Description #
 A simple Flask REST API to store, fetch, and update user/group records.
 Based off of specifications in [code_test](https://gist.github.com/jakedahn/3d90c277576f71d805ed).
 Uses SQLite as its datastore.
+Written/tested with python 2.7.

 # Installation #
 After cloning the repository into a virtualenv, change into the project's root directory and install the requirements with: